 Child support will include financial support for basic needs, such as food and clothing.
 It will also include housing, transportation, activities, and medical care costs.
+It will even also take into account health, dental, and vision insurance.
 The non-custodial parent can also be responsible for daycare, extracurricular activities, private school expenses, and medical expenses that aren't covered by insurance.

 When Does a Parent's Support Obligation End?

-Most support obligations end when the child turns 18 years old, or 19 years old if the child is still in high school.
+Most support obligations end when the child turns 18 years old.
+However, it will also continue if the child is 19 years old and still in high school.
 Child support can also end if the child becomes "emancipated."
-A child is "emancipated" when he or she:
+A child is "emancipated" when they:

-- gets a job and no longer requires their parent's support; or
+- Get a job and no longer requires their parent's support, or

-- moves out on their own and wants to be independent.
+- Move out on their own and want to be independent.